Grizzlies-Blazers called off; NBA stresses new protocols

 Starting with Wednesday’s games, the NBA told teams to have their security officials “stationed near the half-court line during pre-game warmups and post-game to provide reminders to players and staff and encourage compliance” with the rules regarding interaction.

-The NBA, last week, said players must maintain six feet of distance as much as possible during pre-game warmups and post-game meetings — a rule that has not been followed in many circumstances, even with the additional urging from the league about its importance.
+The NBA wants players to maintain six feet of distance as much as possible during pre-game warmups and post-game chats — a policy that has not been followed in many circumstances, even with the additional urging from the league about its importance.

-Players, the NBA reminded Wednesday, must limit their interactions to elbow bumps and fist bumps.
-Hugs and handshakes are not permitted, and when players are exchanging pleasantries after games they remain “strongly encouraged to wear facemasks during any such interactions,” the league said.
+Players, the NBA reminded Wednesday, may elbow-bump and fist-bump, but hugs and handshakes are not permitted.
+Players exchanging pleasantries after games are “strongly encouraged to wear facemasks during any such interactions,” the league said.

-Included in Wednesday’s guidance from the league: a reminder that speaking face-to-face while unmasked raises meaningful risks of transmission.
-The league has also said that should a player test positive after such an interaction, the other player could have to quarantine because of his possible exposure.
+The league reminded players that speaking face-to-face while unmasked raises risks of transmission.
+The league has also said that should a player test positive after such an interaction, the other player could have to quarantine because of possible exposure.

-The Grizzlies have not played in Portland since April 3, 2019.
-They were scheduled to play there on March 12, 2020 — the day after the NBA suspended its season because of the coronavirus pandemic.

 Portland is the 20th NBA team to have at least one game called off in the last two weeks.
 Memphis had its game at Minnesota last Friday called off after Timberwolves center Karl-Anthony Towns revealed that he tested positive for COVID-19.